Skip to main content

 But we do know that certain factors increase the risk, and there are simple things you can do to reduce these risks.

-It's important not to miss any of your antenatal appointments.
+It's important not to miss any of your antenatal appointments or scans.
 Some of the tests and measurements that can identify potential problems have to be done at specific times.

 Going to all your appointments will also mean your midwife can give you relevant information as your pregnancy progresses.